HenrikBengtsson/future/OVERVIEW.md

 ```

 ## Assigning futures to environments and list environments
 The `%<=%` assignment operator _cannot_ be used in all cases where regular `<-` assignment operator can be used.
-For instance, it is not possible to assign future value to a _list_, e.g.
+For instance, it is not possible to assign future values to a _list_, e.g.

 ```r
 > x <- list()